The cheapest multi needle embroidery machines To start Your Home Business

 Tajima Sai (8 Needle) – $9,999

 While the Tajima Sai looks expensive compared to the other machines on this list, there’s a reason I am including it.
 It’s because it’s the cheapest multi needle for real hat embroidery!
+(Thanks to the SWF12 price drop, that machine is now the cheapest cap driver machine!)

 the sai is cheapest multi needle embroidery machine for hats